Guyana, the small, north-western country in Latin America, first made its economic mark four centuries ago thanks to its Demerara sugar cane industry.

 This influx of revenue will be bolstering Guyana’s economy, tackling poverty and helping to meet sustainable development targets, a universal call to action to end poverty, and ensure that all people enjoy peace and prosperity.

-Oil and Gas Revenue that Guyana will receive will offer many socio-economic benefits, such as the ability to build or improve infrastructure – something the country is currently lacking.
+Oil and gas revenues will offer many socio-economic benefits to Guyana, such as the ability to build or improve infrastructure – something the country is currently lacking.
 Projects such as the recently approved East Coast Demerara road, will improve transport links between towns and cities – helping the economy.

 The funds will also be used to build new schools and give teachers better quality training.
 It will also provide more access to interactive technology, in particular computers, and upgrading physical facilities.
 This will help to create better opportunities for the future generations – significantly changing lives.